kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 title: "Introduction to Gulp.js 13: Revisioning"
 author: Stefan Imhoff
 date: 2014-10-30T07:45:00+02:00
-description: "The ultimative tutorial and guide for Gulp.js: How to use revisioning to allow long caching of your assets and replace them  with hashed file names, that can be cache busted."
+description: "The ultimate tutorial and guide for Gulp.js: How to use revisioning to allow long caching of your assets and replace them  with hashed file names, that can be cache-busted."
 tags:
   - code
 series:
   - gulp
 ---

-This is the 13th part of my series _Introduction to Gulp.js_.
-Today I will write the task to revision my static assets.
+This is the 13th part of my series, _Introduction to Gulp.js_.
+Today I will write the task to revise my static assets.

 ## Copy Vector Fonts for Production

-Before I can work on the fun part of revisioning my asset files I first have to write another boring and short task, which is doing just one simple thing: Copy the fonts to the production assets folder.
+Before I can work on the fun part of revisioning my asset files, I first have to write another boring and short task, which is doing one simple thing: Copying the fonts to the production assets folder.

 #### gulp/config.js